 36. Have a picnic

 On a sunny afternoon, a picnic is a perfect activity to do as a family.
 You can either make sandwiches and cakes together before you head out or pop to your local supermarkets to grab some delicious.
 Picnics don’t have to be over the top, and you don’t need to be Instagram worthy with a woven basket and perfectly cut sandwiches and finger foods.
 You can literally get a supermarket meal deal, couple of doughnuts and some fruit juices and you are ready to go!

 37. Litter picking/competitions

-We should play out part in making the world a cleaner and healthier place.
+We should play our part in making the world a cleaner and healthier place.
 It’s really depressing when you visit parks, beaches or even when you walked down the high street to see plastic, food containers and all sort of rubbish left about.
 So, why not play your part and teach your family a valuable lesson.
-Grab some gloves, bin bags and head on and pick up some rubbish for the good of the environment.
+Grab some gloves, bin bags, and head on and pick up some rubbish for the good of the environment.
 Make it a fun activity by making it a competition: who can find the weirdest item?
 Who can collect the most?
-At the end of the activity, drop off your bags at your local recycling centre and feel good about doing your part make your community a cleaner place.
+At the end of the activity, drop off your bags at your local recycling center and feel good about doing your part to make your community a cleaner place.

 There is something so divinely magical about stargazing.
 Looking up into the sky and seeing a whole universe staring back down at you.
 It’s truly the perfect time to spend some quality time with your family outdoors.
 So, wrap up warm, head out to a safe location at and lie down.
 Top Tip – the longer you look up, the more stars you’ll discover.
 It will make you feel so wonderful.
-Try to spot constellations like ‘orion’ and ‘the bull’, but it can be just as much fun to find your own shapes.
+Try to spot constellations like ‘Orion’ and ‘the bull’, but it can be just as much fun to find your own shapes.
 Also, watch out for a shooting star to make your wish on.

 39. Cloud watching